HomePage Path

 SO 449-655 Herefordshire England

-Croft CastleCroft Castle is a 17th century stone quadrangular manor house, built close to the site of the old medieval castle.
+Croft CastleCroft Castle is probably a late 16th century to early 17th century stone quadrangular manor house, built close to the site of the old medieval castle.
 At each corner of the high curtain wall, is a small castellated round tower, with a small square tower flanking the north side.
-The castle was restored after Civil War slighting and the east range was given a Gothic reconstruction in the 18th century.
-In 1461, the medieval castle, Sir Richard Croft and Wigmore Castle, five miles to the north-west, played a part in the nearby battle of Mortimer's Cross.
+The castle was restored in the late 17th century after Civil War slighting and the east range was given a Gothic reconstruction in the mid 18th century.
+In 1461, the medieval castle, Sir Richard Croft and Wigmore Castle, five miles north-west, played a part in the nearby battle of Mortimer's Cross.

 Street Map